Brian Foster Chest Pain Shadow Health

 • Lifestyle Modifications: Recommendations for lifestyle changes, such as quitting smoking, eating a healthy diet, and exercising regularly, can help prevent future episodes of chest pain.

-In Shadow Health, you can implement these treatments and monitor Brian Foster's response to determine their effectiveness.
+In Shadow Health, you can implement these treatments and monitor Brian support's response to determine their effectiveness.

 The Importance of Patient Education